romelgomez/jqtree-cakephp-openshift-example/README.md

     rhc-ctl-app -a cake -e add-mysql-5.1

-Add this upstream seambooking repo
+Add this upstream CakePHP repo

     cd cake
     git remote add upstream -m master git://github.com/openshift/cakephp-example.git git pull -s recursive -X theirs upstream master
+    # note that the git pull above can be used later to pull updates to Wordpress

 Then push the repo upstream